 Aluk To Dolo

 Many others rituals, especially those associated with the East (see below) have progressively disappeared.
-Church recommended the converts to not take part in them.
-Once communities are split, the larger rites become too expensive and difficult to undertake.
+Church recommended the converts to not take part in them, heralding their decline.
+As communities become split, the larger rites become too expensive and difficult to undertake.

 In this article, I based myself mostly on ethnographic researches carried out between the 60s and the 80s.